ajaila/ajaila/README.md

 ## Installation

 It's great to solve complex problems in a friendly environment.
 Are you already familiar with [Bundler](http://gembundler.com/), [RubyGems](https://rubygems.org/) and [RVM](https://rvm.io/)?
 That's cool!
-Current Ajaila version supports [Ruby 1.9.3](https://github.com/ruby/ruby).
+Current Ajaila version supports [Ruby 1.9.3](https://github.com/ruby/ruby) or higher.

 Ajaila needs a database to work properly.
 I decided to use [MongoDB](http://www.mongodb.org/) as a default, because of [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) ([MongoMapper](http://mongomapper.com/)).
 [MongoDB](http://www.mongodb.org/) doesn't need [migrations](http://guides.rubyonrails.org/migrations.html) and I find it convenient.
 Feel free to contribute and make support of other databases.